arpruss/USBComposite_stm32f1/README.md

 ```
 The maximum and default packet size is 64.
 Smaller packet sizes have not been thoroughly tested and may slow things down.
 In
 particular, for HID you should make sure your packet size is sufficient for your largest HID report.
 The CompositeSerial
 device also has a control channel whose 16 byte packet size is not adjustable.
+Note that for reasons that I do not currently
+understand, CompositeSerial RX packets must be a power of two in size.

-Note that in the above, RX and TX are from the point of view of the MCU, not the host (i.e., RX corresponds to USB Out and TX
+Note also that in the above, RX and TX are from the point of view of the MCU, not the host (i.e., RX corresponds to USB Out and TX
 to USB In).

 ## Endpoint limitations